project-march/ProjectMarch/docs/doc/development/style_guide.rst

     # To run flake8 without the aliases:
     docker run -v [local_src]:[dest_in_docker]:[ro for readonly] -w [work_dir_in_docker] [image name (e.g. march/flake8)] [flake 8 arguments]

-If there is an violations anywhere in the march_flake8 where it says "black would make changes" run the following commands:
+If there are any violations after running the march_flake8 alias where it says "black would make changes", run the following commands:

 .. code-block:: bash